 While the results of the PEA indicate good economic potential, there are a number of opportunities to further improve project economics, including the potential to upgrade the feed material to the processing plant through ore-sorting.
 Results from an initial evaluation of ore-sorting technology (carried out in 2017) were very encouraging.
-Additional results from a second evaluation using an alternative ore-sorting technology are expected, after which further testwork or a piloting program at site is likely.
+Additional results, announced in September 2018, from a second evaluation using an alternative ore-sorting technology were also positive.

 Successful application of ore-sorting process technology offers a number of benefits.
 By rejecting non-mineralized waste rock before feeding it into the concentrator, ore-sorting allows for a reduction in the size of the concentrator with attendant reductions in both capital and operating costs.
 It may also allow for economic recovery of tin from other mineralized materials stored on site that are presently not included in the re-development model.
 Lastly, ore-sorting technology will reduce the amount of fine tailings produced, creating opportunities to improve tailings deposition plans and sludge management with respect to pit dewatering.

 Avalon is currently in commercial discussions with several parties interested in new sources of supply of tin concentrate or interested in tin development opportunities.

 Environment, Permitting and Community